 What is persistent debt?

-The Financial Conduct Authority (FCA) has created some rules to help people avoid taking on more debt than they can afford.
+To help customers avoid taking on more debt than they can afford, the Financial Conduct Authority, or FCA, has created some rules to help people's accounts get out of persistent debt.
 On this page, we've explained everything you need to know about it, and what we can do to support you.

 What the FCA means by persistent debt

-If your credit card payments have been going more towards paying interest, fees and charges than off your balance for 18 months or more, the FCA calls this persistent debt.
+If your repayments have been going more towards paying interest, fees and charges than off your balance for 18 months or more, the FCA calls this persistent debt.
 As part of the rules, we'll get in touch to explain what your credit card is costing you and what you should do next.

 Paying more than the minimum each month reduces the interest you'll pay

-This example shows the difference between only paying the minimum each month, which slowly reduces over time as you pay off your balance, and fixing your payment at the same amount each month:
+This example shows the difference between only paying the minimum % each month and fixing your payment at the same amount each month:

 The figures are based on a £3,000 balance and assume you don’t continue to use your card for purchases, transfers or cash advances, incur fees or charges and that the 24% effective rate per annum doesn't change.
 The minimum payment has been worked out using 1% of the £3,000 balance plus interest, fees and charges.

-Being in persistent debt means you've been paying more in interest, fees and charges than off your balance for 18 months or more.
-This is an expensive way to borrow as it can cost you hundreds of pounds in interest and means you are taking a long time to pay off your card.
+When your account is in persistent debt, it means you've been paying more in interest, fees and charges than off your balance for 18 months or more.
+This is an expensive way to borrow as it can cost you hundreds of pounds in interest and means you are taking a long time to pay off your balance.

 Ways to pay more than the minimum You can either set up a regular payment for any amount above the minimum, or pay the minimum and add top-up payments when you can

-If you can't afford to pay more each month, please don't do nothing.
+If you can't afford to pay more each month, please don't worry.
 Keep paying what you can and get in touch so we can help.

 At the moment, your minimum payment is a % of your balance, plus any interest, fees and charges.
 The minimum payment you need to pay will appear on your statement each month.
 Details of how this is calculated is also included in your statement.

-Occasionally paying the minimum can be helpful if your finances are squeezed, then you can pay off more of your card when things improve.
+Occasionally paying the minimum can be helpful if your finances are squeezed, then you can pay off more of your balance when things improve.
 But if you only pay the minimum every month, you'll end up paying more interest and fees than you could have because the interest adds up.
-It'll also take a long time to pay off your card.
+It'll also take a long time to pay off your balance.

 So, it's really important that you take some time to work out what you can afford to pay and get a regular payment set up, or talk to us if paying more isn't an option.